The ongoing battle against malaria has hit a promising new turn after researchers have found a promising new approach to fighting the disease.

 Currently, it is now known exactly what the human dosage would be – but early scientific speculation is that the proper dosage could completely protect the patient against malaria.

-Here at Dr Fox, we have a range of anti-malaria tablets on prescription.
+Dr Fox has a range of anti-malaria tablets on prescription.